 In order to develop our sporting offer further, we have recently been recognised as an accredited site for talented athletes through the 'Talented Athlete Scholarship Scheme' TASS, which signposts elite sports men and women to the college.
-If you are an elite athlete in your chosen sport and wish to apply to become a TASS athlete, please fill in the application form above.
+If you are an elite athlete in your chosen sport and wish to apply to become a TASS athlete please contact sports@ collyers.ac.uk.
 If you meet the initial TASS criteria we will then be in touch and send you a TASS specific application form.